Textualize/textual/docs/guide/widgets.md

 ###  Identifying components

-We will divide this UI in to three compound widgets:
+We will divide this UI into three compound widgets:

 1. `BitSwitch` for a switch with a numeric label.
 2. `ByteInput` which contains 8 `BitSwitch` widgets.